-No. What Who When Recommended Priority Α Review, and as appropriate update the LPD, FIRE Near-term High City's Hazard Mitigation Plan to address (2021- climate change.
-2025)
+No. What Who When Recommended Priority A Review, and as appropriate update the City's Hazard Mitigation Plan to address climate change.
+LPD, FIRE Near-term (2021-2025) High

 Policy EC 5.5 Adopt and Enforce Building and Energy Codes: As required by Washington State, update building and life safety codes to better address the variety of hazards that are likely to result from climate change.